ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 >

 #### Q347.
 You have been given requirements to create a security group for a new application.
 Since your organization standardizes on Terraform, you want to add this new security group with the fewest number of lines of code.

-- [ ] A. What feature could you use to iterate over a list of required tcp ports to add to the new security group?
+What feature could you use to iterate over a list of required tcp ports to add to the new security group?

-- [ ] B. dynamic backend
+- [ ] A. dynamic backend
-- [ ] C. splat expression
+- [ ] B. splat expression
-- [x] D. terraform import
+- [x] C. terraform import
-- [ ] E. dynamic block
+- [ ] D. dynamic block

 >